abhiram-gorla/shell-messenger/README.md

 # shell-messenger
-#here i am trying to create message sender in a loacl network system by using shell script
+#here i am trying to create message sender in a local network system by using shell script